 Alongside estate tax exemptions, it’s important to consider other time-dependent lifetime wealth transfer opportunities.
 Why?
 The assets you hold today will likely appreciate, and transferring them out of your estate now can leverage their lower current value and shift appreciation outside the reach of future estate taxes.
 For example, an asset worth $5 million today may be valued at $10 million or more in a decade.
 Transferring its value today ensures the appreciation remains unaffected by estate taxes, thus amplifying the wealth passed on to beneficiaries.
 In other words, by transferring the asset now, you essentially gift the appreciated value tax-free, maximizing the benefits of current laws and exemptions.

-The effect of estate tax exemptions can also be amplified by applying valuation discounts or incorporating life insurance, ensuring capital is managed optimally and tax liabilities are minimized.
+The effect of estate tax exemptions can also be amplified by applying valuation discounts or incorporating life insurance, helping to ensure capital is managed optimally and tax liabilities are minimized.
 Furthermore, by transferring assets to a vehicle such as a grantor trust, assets can grow free of income taxes while your taxable estate absorbs the income tax liability.
 This strategy helps in cushioning your estate from immediate tax charges, preserving wealth in the long term.

 Tailored estate tax planning